Tailored insurance plans just for you

-Health insurance typically covers a range of medical expenses, including hospital
+Health insurance typically covers a range of medical expenses, including hospital stays, surgeries, medications, diagnostic tests, and other healthcare services.

-After reaching the Excess, individuals might still have to cover a portion of
+After reaching the Excess, individuals might still have to cover a portion of their diagnostic expenses if the plan imposes a financial cap on outpatient cover.

 Health insurance plans typically have networks of doctors, hospitals, and clinics.
 Staying in-network may result in full coverage of your treatment, offering flexibility and control.